Compassionate Use (Expanded Access) of Test Articles

 After the compassionate use occurs: The responsible physician will devise an appropriate schedule for monitoring the patient, taking into consideration the limited information available regarding the potential risks and benefits of the device and the specific needs of the patient.

 IRB Review and Guidance

-UT Southwestern IRB requires submission of a compassionate use of a test article application using eIRB application.
+UT Southwestern's IRB requires submission of a compassionate use of a test article application using eIRB application.
 Please see study submission instructions on the Electronic Application (eIRB).

-Note: Because the use of a “compassionate use” drug/ device is for diagnosis or treatment purposes only, the HIPAA regulations for research are not applicable.
+Note: Because the use of a “compassionate use” test article is for diagnosis or treatment purposes only, the HIPAA regulations for research are not applicable.
 Therefore, a HIPAA Research Authorization and/or Waiver of Authorization are not required.

 The FDA has also released an educational module titled “Institutional Review Board: Compassionate and Emergency Use” specific to the use of unapproved devices.

 References and Additional Guidance

 - U.S. Food and Drug Administration (FDA): 21 CFR 812.36

 - FDA Guidance: Access to Investigational Drugs Outside of a Clinical Trial (Expanded Access)